 - Move quickly away from the unloading area to provide adequate distance for those unloading behind you.

 For the safety of our guests, the following items are prohibited from being used on any slope or trail at Laurel Mountain by anyone other than authorized personnel:

 - – For the safety of all guests, recreational drone use by any guest or member of the public, is prohibited at Laurel Mountain and on all Seven Springs Mountain Resort properties.
 Commercial use is also prohibited without approved credentials from our Communications Manager and Resort Safety Manager.

 From November 1 through the end of Ski Season

 - – Snow bikes, Fat bikes, ski bikes, mountain bikes, snow scooters, snow skates, sleds, toboggans, snowmobiles, ATV’s, motor vehicles, cross country mountain biking and snowshoes.

-- - Pets are not permitted on the slopes or on chairlifts.
+- – For your safety and that of others, pets are not permitted on the slopes or on chairlifts.